mwibrow/vlnm/docs/source/installation.rst

-After using the ``conda`` command to install pip3 and shapely (as described above), ``git`` will need to be installed:
+After using the ``conda`` command to install shapely (as described above),
+``git`` will need to be installed:

 .. code-block:: console